Legal system common questions

 You and your lawyer make a plan to sort out your legal problem.
 The two of you break down your case into separate tasks and you choose what tasks you want help with and what tasks you'll handle on your own.
 It lets you work in a way that suits your budget and how comfortable you feel about managing your own case.

 Not all lawyers offer unbundled services.
-The BC Family Law Unbundling Roster has a list of lawyers and paralegals who do offer them and tells you what languages they work in.
+The People's Law School Directory of Lawyers is a list of lawyers who do offer them, and what languages they work in.
+And see Tips about getting legal help for other ways to get help.

 When you go to court, does the judge already have information about your family law case?